A Pangea Mobile App

 Pangea is about fast blockchain data.
 Data isn’t meaningful unless it can tell a story, and since people tend to be visual, a picture is the best kind of story.

-I created a mobile app to take Pangea’s aggregated data and present it visually.
-Since we had an endpoint that created candle data, I wanted to use that data to create some candlestick charts.
+In this article, we create a mobile app to take Pangea’s aggregated data and present it visually.
+Since we had an endpoint that created candle data, our desire was to use that data to create some candlestick charts.

 If you would like to follow along, you can find the repo for the app here and the repo for the Pagea client here.
 You can look at the data types, and how the endpoints work.